 - Preferred style: red, white, rosé, or sparkling

-- Food pairing: mention the main ingredient, sauce, spices, or cuisine
+- Food pairing: main ingredient, sauce, spices, or cuisine

 - Body: light (fresh), medium (balanced), or full (rich)